softscanner-sw/softscanner-continuous-quality-assessment-backend/README.md

 # SoftScanner Backend – Continuous Quality Assessment Platform
 SoftScanner is an **automated continuous quality assessment (CQA) platform** designed for **web applications**.
-This backend service provides **instrumentation, telemetry collection and storage, metric computation, and continuous goal assessments** using the **SoftScanner Quality Mapping Model (SSQMM)**, aligned with **ISO/IEC 25010 (2023) standards**.
+This backend service provides dynamic **instrumentation, telemetry collection and storage, metric computation, and continuous goal assessments** using the **SoftScanner Quality Mapping Model (SSQMM)**, aligned with **ISO/IEC 25010 (2023) standards**.

 SoftScanner maps high-level quality goals to observable metrics through **SSQMM**.
 Each goal assessment is **timestamped**, enabling **historical tracking of quality trends** and **long-term storage for analysis**.

-Instrumentation bundles are dynamically generated and deployed to target applications, ensuring non-invasive instrumentation.
-The design is **modular and extensible**, making it easy to integrate with different telemetry providers such as **OpenTelemetry** for trace data and **Prometheus** for system metrics.
+Instrumentation bundles are dynamically generated and deployed to target applications in a non-invasive manner.
+The design is **modular and extensible**, making it easy to integrate with different telemetry providers (e.g., tracers, loggers, etc.) and collectors (OTLP, websockets, etc.).
+The instrumentation framework is designed to support **both frontend and backend** web applications.
+The core instrumentation logic is extended by specific implementations for the generation, bundling, and injection of instrumentation agents.
+For example, OpenTelemetry is used to generate automated tracing instrumentation agents for both frontend (*Angular, React*) and backend (*Node.js*) applications, whereas **Webpack** and **esBuild** are used to bundle frontend and backend instrumentation agents respectively.
+Moreover, specific implementations are created for the injection of instrumentation agents into Angular, React, and Node.js applications respectively.

 ---